kristacoding/kristacoding.github.io/README.md

 # Personal Responsive Profile

 # Description
 This is the personal profile of Krista Meiers.
-It was created using Bootstrap components to build a responsive portfolio of updated projects.
+It was created using Bootstrap components to build a responsive portfolio of updated projects from the UPenn Coding Bootcamp.

 # Homepage - Index.html
 Link to homepage: https://kristacoding.github.io/

-The first page, kristacoding.github.io introduces the reader to me, Krista Meiers, with a picture and short paragraph of my current employment, work, and fun facts.
+The first page, kristacoding.github.io, introduces the reader to me with a picture and short paragraph of my current employment, work, and fun facts.

 This page was created using bootstrap components in the navigation, div containers, buttons, and footers to build a responsive page for any device.
 Personal touches were added through with CSS such as the font pulled from Google fonts, the image border, and color theme.